semi-simple/backporch/README.md

 ### Sega Mega-Drive / Genesis 2

 * Use a simple mini DIN 9 to mini DIN 9 cable.

 Sega 32X cables work well, but all pins need to be connected.
-Note that *proper* 32X cables don't have PIN 2 (5V) connected.
+Some high quality, proper 32X cables don't have PIN 2 (5V) connected.
 Most "cheap" cables on Ebay have all pins connected.
+Some bad cables don't have ground connected.

-* You can use cables without PIN 2 if you don't solder U1 and change JP1.
+(You can use cables without PIN 2 if you don't solder U1 and change JP1)

 ### Sega Mega-Drive / Genesis 1